 Exercise related menstrual disturbances are common in women who exercise, with some studies estimating that up to 60 percent of exercising women experience some form of menstrual disturbance.

-One study that compared the cycles of exercising and non-exercising women found that among exercising women, 25 percent of cycles were anovulatory and 25 percent of cycles had short luteal phases.
+One study that compared the cycles of exercising and non-exercising women found that among exercising women, 25 percent of cycles were anovulatory cycles and 25 percent of cycles had short luteal phases.
 Only 48 percent of exercising women’s cycles were normal!
 (For comparison, 95 percent of non-exercising women’s cycles were normal.)